grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: Saturation
 .. note::
-    The value must be one of the following options ['None', 'Saturation', 'Pressure']
+    The value must be one of the following options: None, Saturation, Pressure

 Solver.CLM.WiltingPoint